AFTER THE HUGE SUCCESS OF OUR 10th KICKSTARTER, THE REVOLUTIONARY nöni COOKWARE RANGE HAS EXPANDED.

 Lids that aren't just lids.....

 You may have noticed that no lid is shown in the teaser graphics here, and that is another closely-guarded secret, for now.
 Mark said, "Because we're making lids in Australia, they will never be as cheap as the imports.
 So that motivated us to come up with a lid that serves more than one function.
 It's probably also a world first, we believe.
-It's very cool, so we'll probably keep that up our sleeve for launch day!"
+It's very cool, so we'll try to keep the lid on that news for launch day!"

 Australian-made.
-World-first.
+World-first seamless 1-piece.
 Healthy.
 Sustainable.
 Indestructible.
-Heirloom.
-Multi-generation.
-Multi-function.....what's not to love about this whole new cookware category dream?
+Multi-century warranty.
+Multi-generation heirloom.
+Multi-function.....what's not to love about Solidteknics' dream for a whole new cookware category?